-Suppose you used a wheel that was about 4 inches in diameter.
+17. Suppose you used a wheel that was larger than the medium, all-purpose tire (Condition 2) but smaller than the large, knobby tire (Condition 3), approximately 31⁄2 inches in diameter.
 Based on Figure 2, about how fast might you expect the Squarebot to go?

-The robot would go some speed between the Condition 2 speed and the Condition 3 speed.
-In our sample data shown above, that means it would be about 35 inches/second.
+The robot would go some speed between the Condition 2 distance and the Condition 3 distance.
+In our sample data shown above, that means it would about 35 inches/second.
 Students determine this value by actually drawing a vertical line up from the 4 inch diameter to the line, then drawing a horizontal line over to the Y-axis.